Existing students can still use the Student login tab.

 “The content is also a lot more engaging and enjoyable.
 Generally I’m really impressed with the quality of the content.

-“Also when I’ve had enquiries regarding enrollment and shifting from part-time to full-time and dropping one class or picking up a different one, everyone I’ve dealt with has mostly been fantastic.
+“Also when I’ve had enquiries regarding enrolment and shifting from part-time to full-time and dropping one class or picking up a different one, everyone I’ve dealt with has mostly been fantastic.

 A feature of the support system for students is the ability for them to get feedback on first drafts of their assessments.
 Luke says that he has been making the most of this useful feature.